JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 There is a tradeoff here: dynamic means the ability to upgrade (perhaps fix) everything at once, but it also means the ability to break everything at once.
-Nix chooses correctness at the cost of expedience.[^29]
+Nix chooses correctness at the cost of expedience.[^31]

 ### Static compositions are good.
 Late compositions are better.

 Static composition is obviously expensive, since a component needs to be re-built if any of its dependencies (previous compositions) changes, no matter how small.
-Late static composition is a technique where a "wrapper component", instead of the program in question, accpets all of the components to be composed as inputs and dynamically links them.
-A famous example in nixpkgs is firefox, where things like flashplayer and other firefox plugins are linked in the wrapper component, which is really just a shell script that provides the plugins via environment variables.
+Late static composition is a technique where a "wrapper component", instead of the program in question, accepts all of the components to be composed as inputs and dynamically links them.
+A famous example in [nixpkgs](https://ryantm.github.io/nixpkgs/) is firefox, where things like flashplayer and other firefox plugins are linked in the wrapper component, which is really just a shell script that provides the plugins via environment variables.
 Nix's hermetic environments make this possible without the risk of interference.
-Since the wrapper component can be generated very quickly, changing a small part of the composition remains cheap.[^30]
+Since the wrapper component can be generated very quickly, changing a small part of the composition remains cheap.[^32]

-> You can still see artefacts of the "wrapping" approach in nixpkgs today; the
+> You can still see artifacts of the "wrapping" approach in nixpkgs today; the
-> wrapped firefox is provided under the name `firefox` but the unwrapped
+> wrapped firefox component is provided under the name `firefox` but the unwrapped
-> version still exists as [firefox-unwrapped](https://search.nixos.org/packages?channel=unstable&show=firefox-unwrapped&from=0&size=50&sort=relevance&type=packages&query=firefox)
+> version still exists as [`firefox-unwrapped`](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=firefox-unwrapped)

 ### User environments are not a composition mechanism

 User environments can be used as a composition mechanism.
 This is an abuse of user environments, and should be avoided at all costs.
 Dependencies should be expressed through Nix as inputs.
-The abuse of user environments is one of the causes of trouble within existing software deployment systems.[^31]
+The abuse of user environments is one of the causes of trouble within existing software deployment systems.[^33]

 ### Fine-grained components are better than coarse-grained components

-Fine grained components are more compositional, they offer better re-use, and they help to mitigate unnecessarily large closures.[^32]
+Fine grained components are more compositional, they offer better re-use, and they help to mitigate unnecessarily large closures.[^34]

 # Topics Not Covered